 This Policy applies to:

 By downloading, installing, registering, or using the Service, you accept the practices described in this Policy.
 If you do not agree, you should not use the Service.
-In jurisdictions where explicit consent is required for certain processing (such as background location or push notifications), we will request it separately.
+In jurisdictions where explicit consent is required for certain processing (such as push notifications), we will request it separately.

 2. Information we collect